texastsarulebook/texastsarulebook.github.io/docs/general-guidelines/filing-protests.md

 Protest must be filed while the event is underway to ensure the best outcome.

-If the protest concerns a modification made with the official permission of the NQE Managers and impacted all
+If the protest concerns a modification made with the official permission of the NQE Managers and impacted all contestants equally then the protest will more than likely not result in any changes.